Connect with us

 About this story: I wrote this to consider the loss that comes with amnesia, both on behalf of the individual struggling with the condition and those who love them.
 My grandmother succumbed to dementia slowly over decades.
 I clearly remember a conversation we had near the end of her life when I visited her in the hospital continuing care unit.
 After thirty minutes conversing where she wanted me to meet her granddaughter before finally convincing her that I was said granddaughter, there was a sudden spark of recognition.
 But the joy that accompanied the revelation quickly gave way to sadness as she herself acknowledged, “I won’t remember that in five minutes.”
 Her words rang true.

 Indecision, featured previously here on Haunted MTL, explores some similar themes.
-Feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or on her writing, fine art, and conceptual projects websites.
+And feel free to check out more of Jennifer Weigel’s work here on Haunted MTL or here on her website.

 Portrait of myself with dark makeup and crow skull headdress, backlit by the sun.